Working Group on FRBR - CIDOC CRM Harmonization

 The idea that both the library and the museum communities could benefit from harmonizing their conceptual models was first expressed in 2000, on the occasion of the ELAG Conference (European Library Automation Group).
 However, it was not until 2003 that a joint IFLA/CIDOC CRM SIG group was formed to that effect.

-- retain basically the same conceptualization as in FRBRer (i.e., the original, entity-relationship formulation of the FRBR model)
+- retain basically the same conceptualization as the original entity-relationship formulation of the models

 - refine that conceptualization when needed for the sake of harmonization with CIDOC CRM